ashokaki1704/social-distance-monitoring/README.md

-ertainly!
+certainly!
 Here’s a concise GitHub repository description for your Social Distance Monitoring System Project using Python and machine learning:

 Social Distance Monitor: Detecting Violations and Ensuring Safe Distancing